Obama, Karzai accelerate end of U.S. combat role in Afghanistan

 Outwardly, at least, the meeting appeared to be something of a success for both men, who need to show their vastly different publics they are making progress in their goals for Afghanistan.
 There were no signs of the friction that has frequently marked Obama’s relations with Karzai.

-Karzai’s visit came amid stepped-up deliberations in Washington over the size and scope of the U.S. military role in Afghanistan once the NATO-led combat mission concludes at the end of 2014.
+Karzai’s visit came amid stepped-up deliberations in Washington over the size and scope of the U.S. military role in Afghanistan once the NATO-led combat mission concludes at the end of next year.

 “By the end of next year, 2014, the transition will be complete,” Obama said at a news conference with Karzai standing at his side.
 “Afghans will have full responsibility for their security, and this war will come to a responsible end.”